-Power failures and Lockout conditions are indication of a problem and must be investigated immediately by a Qualified Person20.
-Attempts to continue to operate machinery by bypassing the Banner device or other safeguards is dangerous and could result in serious injury or death.
+- Lockouts and power failures indicate a problem - Attempts to continue to operate machinery by bypassing the Banner Engineering Corp. device or other safeguards is dangerous and could result in serious injury or death. - A Qualified Person18 must immediately investigate the problem.